LiskArchive/lips/proposals/LIP-hash-then-sign.md

 In the current protocol, second signatures get computed in the same way as first signatures, with the differences that the issuer's second private key is used and the data block taken as the input for SHA-256 contains the first signature.
 We denote the specification to generate this data block by **ST-SPEC**.

-Note that for Lisk elements 1.0.0, the data block generation for second signatures is also implemented in [getTransactionBytes](https://github.com/LiskHQ/lisk-elements/blob/065ac5aedad44db1c326247d258770b89da368cd/src/transactions/utils/get_transaction_bytes.js#L145), and for Lisk core 1.0.0 also in [Transaction.getBytes](https://github.com/LiskHQ/lisk/blob/de766a70d1c507c60c2893007263907fb428af45/logic/transaction.js#L155).
+Note that for Lisk Elements 1.0.0, the data block generation for second signatures is also implemented in [getTransactionBytes](https://github.com/LiskHQ/lisk-elements/blob/065ac5aedad44db1c326247d258770b89da368cd/src/transactions/utils/get_transaction_bytes.js#L145), and for Lisk Core 1.0.0 also in [Transaction.getBytes](https://github.com/LiskHQ/lisk/blob/de766a70d1c507c60c2893007263907fb428af45/logic/transaction.js#L155).

 ##### Proposed protocol